Diet and EDS research fund

 hEDS can cause considerable disability.
 Individuals with hEDS can experience a wide variety of seemingly unconnected symptoms like joint hypermobility, muscle and bone pain, and smooth skin that bruises easily. hEDS is also associated with a range of gut disorders, including acid reflux and irritable bowel syndrome.
 There are no drugs that target the connective tissue abnormality.
 Current treatments include medications to reduce symptoms, alongside physiotherapy for muscle and joint issues.

-This planned research will be conducted by Professor Qasim Aziz and Lisa Jamieson at the Wingate Institute of Neurogastroenterology, Barts & The London School of Medicine & Dentistry, Queen Mary University of London.
-The study will trial a diet-based nutritional intervention, to determine whether symptoms can be reduced in hEDS patients.
-This intervention has the potential to improve quality of life of patients with hEDS, through simple, inexpensive but effective dietary measures, whilst reducing costs for the National Health Service.
+This planned research will be led by Professor Qasim Aziz at the Wingate Institute of Neurogastroenterology, Barts & The London School of Medicine & Dentistry, Queen Mary University of London.
+The study is being designed with leading experts on the dietary management of chronic diseases.
+More information coming soon.

 Start date: tbc